BenSheridanEdwards/Click_Counter_React/README.md

 ### Seeing Test Coverage

-From inside the project folder, you can run 'npm test -- --coverage' in the terminal to see the code coverage for this project.
+From inside the project folder, you can run `npm test -- --coverage` in the terminal to see the code coverage for this project.

 ```
 $ npm test -- --coverage